Impostor Syndrome

 - The Soloist: This is someone who feels that she should be able to handle everything on her own, and concludes that needing help is a sign of failure.4

-This book has deepened our understanding of the impostor syndrome and informed future work.
-By the time Dr. Young published her influential work, impostor syndrome had experienced an uptick in interest, with over 400 studies on the topic published between 2001 and 2011.
-That number has grown incredibly between 2011 and 2021, with almost 3,500 new studies published in this period.
+This book has deepened our understanding of the imposter syndrome and informed future work.
+By the time Dr. Young published her influential work, imposter syndrome had experienced an uptick in interest, with over 400 studies on the topic published between 2001 and 2011.
+That number has grown incredibly between 2011 and 2021, with almost 3,500 new studies published during this period.

-In 2019, a research team conducted a review of the literature analyzing 66 studies on impostor syndrome.
-They found that only four papers between 1990 and 2019 had been conducted outside of a European or Anglosphere country.1 Eleven studies demonstrated that impostor syndrome is common among Black, Asian American, and Latinx students; however, as of 2019, only Iran and South Korea have researched the phenomenon in their own non-white cultures.1 While it has become a more prevalent topic of discussion, impostor syndrome still requires further research to develop a more comprehensive view of what non-white groups experience.
+In 2019, a research team conducted a systematic review of the academic literature analyzing 66 studies on imposter syndrome.
+They found that only four papers between 1990 and 2019 had been conducted outside of a European or Anglosphere country.1 Eleven studies demonstrated that imposter syndrome is common among Black, Asian American, and Latinx students; however, as of 2019, only Iran and South Korea have researched the phenomenon in their own non-white cultures.1 While it has become a more prevalent topic of discussion, imposter syndrome still requires further research to develop a more comprehensive view of what non-white groups experience.

 People